 - You can write replies up to 475 characters in length.

 Who can reply to your posts

 You decide who replies to your posts.
 In the app, tap the account icon, then “Settings,” then “Replies.”
 On the web, visit your blog settings and look for “Replies” on the left side of the screen.
 The default setting is the top (“Most Inclusive”) one, but you’ve got some options:

 You can also delete a reply to your original post, report a reply to us, or block a particular Tumblr from replying to your original posts (they’ll still be able to reply to someone else’s reblog of your post, though).
-From post notes on the web, click the three dots that appear when you hover over a reply or reblog caption to bring up these options.
+On the web, from post notes on the dashboard, click the three dots that appear when you hover over a reply or reblog caption to bring up these options.
 From the app, just tap (iOS) or tap and hold (Android) a reply or reblog caption to bring it up.